Milwaukee Riverwalk at Marcus Center

 Another significant building in the historic photo is one that is still distinct today in the Milwaukee skyline, the Germania Building.
 Easy to spot because of the spiked globes that adorn its upper corners (meant to replicate German soldier helmets of the era), the Germania was built in 1896 to house operations for George Brumder’s weekly Germania newspaper.
 At the time it was thought that Germania was the world’s largest German language newspaper.
 In response to anti-German sentiment during World War One, the building was renamed the Brumder Building, a name it held until it was changed back to Germania in 1981.

 Brumder also engaged in other business in the Germania Building, such as the Concordia Fire Insurance Company and the Germania National Bank.
 Brumder operated out of the building until his death in 1910, when his family took over operations.
-In 1946 the Brumder family sold the building to the Plankinton and Wells Company.
-It served as an office building before be converted into apartment space in 2014.
+In 1946, the Brumder family sold the building to the Plankinton and Wells Company.
+It served as an office building before being converted into apartment space in 2014.

 Other significant uses of the Germania Building include the offices of socialist mayor Daniel Hoan from 1946-1948 and nine Milwaukee draft boards during the Vietnam War.
 Protesters in 1968 stormed the building, removed draft files, and burned them across the street.